 Both opioids and opiates achieve similar effects, but since people can manufacture opioids, it’s more common to see opioids being abused.
 That said, morphine and codeine are both still prescribed for severe chronic pain and are regularly misused for recreational purposes.

 Due to the nature of prescription drug abuse, it can blindside people when they discover a loved one has an addiction.
 The consequences of living with an addiction to opioids, benzos, and other prescribed meds are sometimes just as dire as abusing illegal substances.
 Fortunately, treating this addiction is possible and affordable.
 California Centers for Recovery is in-network for several major insurance providers for minimal out-of-pocket expenses.
 Don’t wait for drug misuse to turn into a total addiction.
-Call 877.328.5682 or contact us online now and learn about our Manhattan Beach prescription detox center and how we approach rehabilitation for commonly abused prescription drugs.
+Call 877.328.5682 or contact us online now and learn about our South Bay Area prescription detox center and how we approach rehabilitation for commonly abused prescription drugs.